haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - A session/window can be named.
 - A window remains "unnamed" unless explicitly named by the user.
 - A named session must have a tabs.html as a pinned tab.
-- and the tabs.html has the session name and ID encoded in the URL (TODO: Implement this.)
+- The tabs.html has the session name and ID encoded in the URL as query parameters.

 - **Session Management**